 We’re born with certain predispositions, inherent temperaments, just the same as we’re destined to have dark skin or blonde hair or be left- or right-handed.
 And just like my son got blue eyes and a knack for computer programming, he was dealt a disposition that’s, well, not exactly on the sunny side.
 Even as an infant, he was fairly somber, a rosy-cheeked cherub whose gummy grins were all the more precious because they were few and far between.

 But trying to change him is impossible.
-He’s a morning person and a lover of spicy foods, and he’s also a grump.
+He’s a morning person, a total cat guy, and a lover of spicy foods, and he’s also a grump.
 It’s in his bones, and he is completely okay with being that way — and if anyone has a problem with it, he’d rather be alone.
 He is unapologetically, authentically himself, no matter how different he may be than his cheerier peers.